blumenthal/brics_3d_jni/README.md

-#JNI Wrapper for the RobotSceneGraph as part of the BRICS_3D library
+#JNI Wrapper for the BRICS_3D library

 What is it?
 -----------

-This project provides a thin JNI wrapper layer for the BRICS_3D library.
-The target system is Android.
+This project provides a thin JNI wrapper layer for the *Robot Scene Graph* [(RSG)] (http://www.best-of-robotics.org/brics_3d/worldmodel.html) part of the BRICS_3D library.
+The target system is *Android*.

-This package sists of thre packages
+This package consists of three packages:

-1. A shared C++ libray called  [brics_3d-jni](cpp/README.md) (brics_3d-jni.so) that provides the C++ part of the wrapper.
+1. A shared C++ libray called  [brics_3d-jni](cpp/README.md) (`brics_3d-jni.so`)
+   that provides the C++ part of the wrapper.
-2. The corresponting [Java RobotSceneGraph](java/README.md) (robotscenegraph.jar) that reprents the jave part to the wrapper.
+2. The corresponting [Java RobotSceneGraph](java/README.md) (`robotscenegraph.jar`)
+   that reprents the Java part of the wrapper.
-3. [Example](examples/README.md) Android applications that make use of the above library.
+3. [Example](examples/README.md) Android applications that make use of the above libraries.
 Both above packages are a prerequisite that have to be included as references in the "libs" folder of an Android application.

 Licensing